 Reports on Events in Gaza:

-The New York Times and the Washington Post, while like most US media in following the foreign policy mainstream, nonetheless provide good on-the-ground reports from Gaza as well as from NGO’s and other international news sources.
+The New York Times and the Washington Post, while like most US media in following the foreign policy mainstream, nonetheless provide good on-the-ground reports from Palestine/Israel; as do some NGO’s and other international news sources.
+England’s Guardian is good resource.
+I’ve found the national Jewish daily The Forward very helpful.
+As too The National Catholic Reporter.

 Online Resources for news, commentary, and background: